8bitjeff/react_redux_basic_template/README.md

 # react_redux_basic_template
 react_redux_basic_template basic single react and redux file with web pack to create add subtract app.

-Uses node for web servering
+Uses node for web serving to localhost

 npm run server will start at at localhost:3000

 second terminal:

 npm run pack to webback it all up

 No bootsrap or styles of any kind.